luci/recipes-py/doc/user_guide.md

   * In a `recipe_proto` directory (adjacent to your 'recipes' and/or `recipe_modules` directories)

 For proto files which are only used in the recipe ecosystem, you should put them either in `recipes/*` or `recipe_modules/*`.
 For proto files which originate outside the recipe ecosystem (e.g. their source of truth is some other repo), place them into the `recipe_proto` directory in an appropriate subdirectory (so that `protoc` will find them where other protos expect to import them).

-##### recipe_modules
+### Protos in recipe modules

 Your recipe modules can have any .proto files they want, in any subdirectory structure that they want (the subdirectories do not need to be python modules,